Preface by author, Remco Livain. Why is a Online Marketing Audit essential for retailer.

 The term marketing audit sounds daunting, big and unpopular.
 But, regular checks on the productivity of your marketing efforts helps to stay on track.

-In the last 15 years, I have been in online performance marketing and run a consulting company that has specialized on marketing deep-dives for SMEs.
+In the last 15 years, I have been in online performance marketing, Also I run a consulting company that has specialized on marketing deep-dives for SMEs.
 The main reason we do these deep-dives is because it helps business owners and (marketing-) team leads find untapped potentials in their marketing setup.

 The key reason you will want to do one is to find out whether or not you are focussing your attention on the right elements of your marketing mix.

-If you have a (small) team of marketing professionals that help you with your online marketing, you should make a habit of doing smaller marketing audits, yourself.
+You have a (small) team of marketing professionals that help you with your online marketing.
+You should make a habit of doing a smaller online marketing audit, yourself.

 The easiest way is to instruct your team to do the following:

 - Write down and present how the current (account/channel) setup can be improved